Winter Cycling Guide: What to Wear & Essential Layering Tips

 Northwave-Reload-Winter-Jacket

-Assuming you're still reading this and haven't given up in a flurry of frosty rage, let's move on to the next question: the best advice to keep the head, hands and feet warm?
+Assuming you're still reading this and haven't given up in a flurry of frosty rage, let's move on to the next question: the best advice to keep hands and feet warm?

-There are a few different brands that make great winter cycle shoes.
-One option is the Lake CX146 Winter Bike Shoes.
-These shoes are made with a waterproof and breathable Gore-Tex liner.
-They also have a Vibram outsole for great traction and are compatible with both two-bolt and three-bolt cleats.
+One excellent option is the Lake CX146 Wide Fit Winter Boots.
+These shoes feature a waterproof and breathable Gore-Tex liner, ensuring your feet stay dry and warm.
+They also have a Vibram outsole for superior traction and are compatible with both two-bolt and three-bolt cleats.

 Castelli-Entrata-Shoe-Covers